The Ultimate Guide to Observing the Fall Sky (Northern Hemisphere)

 Almach

-Almach is one of the best-known double stars in the sky and is located at one of Andromeda's feet.
-Through a telescope, the larger star appears golden, while the smaller star appears indigo blue.
-However, astronomers have discovered that Almach actually consists of four stars.
-The blue star is part of a triple star system, making Almach a quadruple star system!
+Almach is a well-known double star located at one of Andromeda's feet.
+The larger star appears golden through a telescope, while the smaller star looks indigo blue.
+However, Almach is a quadruple star system, with the blue star part of a triple star system.

 Andromeda Galaxy